suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-12-31-data-in-deep-learning.md

 1. Proximity: Tendency to perceive objects or shapes that are close to one another as forming a group.
 2. Similarity: Tendency to group objects if physical resemblance e.g. shape, pattern, color, etc. is present.
 3. Closure: Tendency to see complete figures/forms even if what is present in the image is incomplete.
-4. Symmetry: Tendency to ‘see’ objects as symmetrical and forming around a center point.
+4. Symmetry: Tendency to 'see' objects as symmetrical and forming around a center point.
 50
 5. Common fate: Tendency to associate similar movement as part of a common motion.
 6. Continuity: Tendency to perceive each object as a single uninterrupted i.e. continuous object
 7. Good Gestalt: Tendency to group together if a regular, simple, and orderly pattern can be formed